Providing support and promoting respect for everyone with a visible difference

 Our first goal is to ensure everyone with a visible difference or disfigurement has access to the support they need.

 One of the ways we measure this is through our annual surveys.
-In our initial survey with Savanta ComRes, 39% of people reported that limited availability was a barrier to accessing psychological support.
-This dropped to 27% in our 2022 survey.
-The reasons for this considerable drop are likely to be broader than the impact of our work, but it’s positive nonetheless.
+In our initial survey with Savanta, 39% of people reported that limited availability was a barrier to accessing psychological support.
+This dropped to 24% in our 2024 survey.

 Our support in numbers